 While the pandemic has put most live music and theater on hold, this is also a great time to support local arts groups with gift certificates or tickets for future performances of the Central Oregon Symphony and the Cascades Theatrical Company.

 Hotels in Central Oregon

 Traveling feels a little different right now, but the gift of future travel delivers some much-needed anticipation.
-For those in need of serious pampering, gift a stay at Brasada Ranch, a luxury golf hotel and spa at the gateway to the Ochoco National Forest, or the romantic Pine Ridge Inn in Bend and FivePine Lodge in Sisters.
-The hip Suttle Lodge offers instant access to the eponymous Suttle Lake and the Deschutes National Forest, plus craft cocktails and upscale dining.
+For those in need of serious pampering, gift a stay at Brasada Ranch, a luxury golf hotel and spa at the gateway to the Ochoco National Forest; Tetherow, a plush resort near downtown Bend with a golf course, pools and restaurants; or the romantic Pine Ridge Inn in Bend and FivePine Lodge in Sisters.
+The hip Suttle Lodge offers instant access to the eponymous Suttle Lake and the Deschutes National Forest, plus craft cocktails and seasonally inspired dining.
 For a casual vibe, check out McMenamins Old St. Francis School, rent cabins at Cold Springs Resort or check out the new Campfire Hotel in Bend, with its hip retro-style rooms around an outdoor firepit in the central courtyard.
-Families can plan a future reunion at the StoneRidge Townhomes at Sunriver or one of the hundreds of Central Oregon vacation homes on Vacasa.
+Families can plan a future reunion at the StoneRidge Townhomes at Sunriver, Black Butte Ranch or one of the hundreds of Central Oregon vacation homes on Vacasa.
 Find great hotel deals in Oregon at Expedia and Visit Central Oregon.